 The Peabody Public Library was established in 1901 through the philanthropic contributions of Leigh Smith J. Hunt.
 He offered to support a public library for the benefit of the people of Whitley County.
-Known as the People's Free Library of Whitley County, the library opened for business on the second floor of the Raufer Building located on the corner of West Van Buren and Line Street.
+Known as the People's Free Library of Whitley County, the library opened for business on the second floor of the Raupfer Building located on the corner of West Van Buren and Line Street.
 During the first year, 29,675 items circulated.

 Artist's rendition of building on North Main

 Concerned citizens circulated petitions to keep the library open in 1911 when Mr. Hunt could no longer financially support it.
 The City Council of Columbia City responded by passing an ordinance to make the Library a tax supported institution.